 SDN Adaption Isn’t Easy, but it IS NECESSARY

-Another reason SDN adaption is needed to build a unified 5G network is because 5G networks will be “intent-based”.
+Another reason SDN adaption is needed to build a unified 5G network is that 5G networks will be “intent-based” (see our Intent Based Service Automation page).
 This means the end-to-end service will be defined in a high-level language such as TOSCA (Topology and Orchestration Specification for Cloud Applications).
 To enable TOSCA service definitions, the instantiation or configuration of the network functions beneath that, whether virtual or physical, will need to be automated.
 Closed-loop operational monitoring will help assure that the service meets pre-defined SLAs.